In the name of Allah, the Gracous, the Merciful

 لَتَعْلَمُ يَهُودُ أَنَّ فِي دِينِنَا فُسْحَةً إِنِّي أُرْسِلْتُ بِحَنِيفِيَّةٍ سَمْحَةٍ

-This is for the Jews to know that there is flexibility in our religion.
-Verily, I have been sent with a lenient, upright religion.
+That the Jews may know that there is flexibility in our religion.
+Verily, I have been sent with a natural, lenient religion.

 Therefore, we should do our best to follow the traditions of the days of Eid.
 We should wear our best clothes, perform a ritual bath, exalt Allah on the way to prayer, attend the Eid sermon, give in charity, congratulate and supplicate for each other, and enjoy our celebration within the limits of Islam.